Sighillrob/CloudEngine/README.rst

 app.
 Each service should be independently pluggable and usable except the core services.
 Currently some of the services are tightly coupled.
 CloudEngine currently runs on gunicorn server and hence runs only on UNIX environments.
-CloudEngine uses the excellent [gevent-socketio][gevent-socketio] library for implementing real time communication channels, which are the basis of current push notifications system. gevent-socketio is the python port of the popular [socket.io][socket.io] library.
+CloudEngine uses the excellent gevent-socketio (https://github.com/abourget/gevent-socketio) library for implementing real time communication channels, which are the basis of current push notifications system. gevent-socketio is the python port of the popular socket.io (http://socket.io) library.
 For storage we use a combination of relational database (MySQL, PostgreSQL) and a NoSQL db (Currently mongodb).
 Ideally, we'd like to move completely to a NoSQL db.
 But we want to leverage a lot of django goodies and there is no elegant way to retain that while migrating to NoSQL.
-CloudEngine uses [django-rest-framework][django-rest] for providing REST interfaces to services.
+CloudEngine uses django-rest-framework (https://github.com/tomchristie/django-rest-framework) for providing REST interfaces to services.

 Client libraries